shapeshed/shapeshed.com/content/posts/unix-sort.md

 Weetabix
 ```

+![A terminal showing a file being sorted with duplicates removed][12]

 ## How to sort by month

 To sort by month pass the `-M` option to `sort`.
 This will write a sorted list